mingshen-yen/BASC/README.md

 # BASC

 ## Overview
-BASC is a specialized tool designed for data processing aimed at removing baseline correction for time series data.
-This is particularly useful in fields such as bioinformatics, finance, and environmental science where accurate time series insights are critical.
+BASC is a specialized tool designed for data processing aimed at correcting and preserving the permanant displacement, and also has a fuction for baseline correction to time series data.
+This is particularly useful in fields of seismic hazard assessment, which provide a reliable time-series data analysis for checking the permanant displacement on the ground.

 ## Features
 - Efficient baseline correction tailored for time series data.